Skip to content

 Comfort Zone: Protecting Your Comfort ZoneComfort Zone Insulation Team

-Cellulose vs polyester, which one goes where.
+Cellulose fibre vs polyester, which one goes where.

-These are my own two products: Comfort Zone® cellulose that we make in Tiaro, and the polyester batts I rate as the King of batts.
+These are my own two products: Comfort Zone® cellulose fibre that we make in Tiaro, and the polyester batts I rate as the King of batts.
 I don’t have a dog in the fight between them.
 This page lays out which one actually belongs in which part of your house.

 Why you can trust this comparison